-Recognizing this reality, LIPA worked with the Town of Brookhaven and the Village of Port Jefferson to reach a compromise on the tax bills for the Port Jefferson power plant in 2018.
+Recognizing this reality, LIPA worked with the Town of Brookhaven and the Village of Port Jefferson to reach a compromise on the tax bills for the Port Jefferson power plant in December 2018.
+In November 2019, LIPA also reached an agreement with Nassau County for the E.F.

-The agreement maintains significant tax benefits for the host community while gradually reducing the cost LIPA's 1.1 million customers pay for the plant's property taxes.
-LIPA is actively negotiating a compromise with Nassau County for the E.F.
 Barrett and Glenwood Landing power plants.
+The agreements maintain significant tax benefits for the host communities while gradually reducing the cost LIPA's 1.1 million customers pay for the plants property taxes.

 LIPA has attempted to obtain a fair assessment on the Northport power plant from the Town of Huntington for nearly a decade.
-Now, LIPA and the Town are in court - where an independent third-party will soon determine the value of the plant.
+Now, LIPA and the Town are in court - where an independent thirdparty will soon determine the value of the plant.